 In bath-type reboilers, keep the liquid level under control and at a level of at least 80% of its normal submergence value.
 Return the submergence level to the normal operating level as soon as possible.
 If available, liquid injection is recommended at this stage.
 A temporary drop of submergence level to 50% is allowable for a short period.
-If liquid injection is not available, other process steps should be considered (e.g., reduce the incoming air to the process).
+If liquid injection is not available, other process steps, such as reducing the incoming air to the process, should be considered.